 360-Degree Feedback for Organizational Development

-A 360-Degree feedback program designed for organizational development means accessing larger organizational insights and benefits from the process than you can when people go through the process individually.
+A 360-Degree feedback program designed for organizational development means accessing larger organizational insights.
+There are benefits from the process that you can recognize when people go through it individually.
 An organization-wide 360 program can be a powerful tool in setting expectations for leaders about how they should lead and what competencies they should develop and nurture.
 Succession planning, development of training programs, aligning leadership behaviors with organizational values, and creating leadership consistency across the organization can all be benefits of a program designed for organizational development.

 Many organizations will roll out a program like this in cohorts.
 Groups of managers or individual contributors in similar roles in the same department or from across the company will go through the 360 process together.
 The purpose of the program is communicated to them as a group.
 The results of each group are aggregated and analyzed.
 Cohorts can learn and grow together.

-Whatever organizational benefits you hope to gain from your 360 program, be transparent.
+Whatever organizational benefits you hope to gain from the effectiveness of a 360-Degree Feedback program, be transparent.
 There is a lot to gain organizationally from a well-run 360 program, but at the core of all these organizational goals are individuals going through a feedback process.
 Be open with them about how you will be using the information gathered through the program.
 Administer the process in a way that allows people to see how their results are used.

 While this article outlines four common uses of 360-degree feedback, there are potentially other purposes for 360-degree feedback in your organization.
 In any context, however, having a clear understanding of what you are hoping to gain from your 360 program will help you maximize its effectiveness.
 You can reduce much of the mystery and anxiety around 360s by having transparent communication and a thoughtful process for administering 360s that reinforces the communicated purpose.